 In the end, it's not so much about how to focus on yourself.

 It's about doing it or not.

-I hope you'll choose the most direct path there is to getting more what you want of life and bettering yourself in the process.
+I hope you'll choose the most direct path there is to get more what you want of life and better yourself in the process.